-During the run-in period, the mean number of symptom-free days and weekly use of rescue medication were 3.1 and 14.4 puffs in montelukast, and 2.7 and 10.6 puffs in placebo groups, respectively.
-There were no significant differences in changes in symptom-free days between montelukast and placebo groups in response to treatment: mean (SD) changes for montelukast and placebo were 3.1 (2.7) to 3.7 (2.9) and 2.7 (2.5) to 3.1 (3.0) days, respectively (p=0.965) (fig. 2a).
-Futhermore, there were no significant differences in the changes in the use of rescue medication between treatment groups (fig. 2b).
+During the run-in period, the mean number of symptom-free days and weekly use of rescue medication were 3.1 and 14.4 puffs in the montelukast, and 2.7 and 10.6 puffs in the placebo group, respectively.
+There were no significant differences in changes in symptom-free days between the montelukast and placebo groups in response to treatment: mean \pm sD changes for montelukast and placebo were 3.1 ± 2.7 to 3.7 ± 2.9 days and 2.7 ± 2.5 to 3.1 ± 3.0 days, respectively (p=0.965) (fig. 2a).
+Furthermore, there were no significant differences between the changes in the use of rescue medication between treatment groups (fig. 2b).

-At baseline, the median FRC, sGaw and V'max,FRC values were within the normal range in both groups and after the treatment, there were no significant between-group differences in the changes in these parameters.
-At baseline, median (interquartile range) $PD{40}$ V'maxFRC and $FE{NO}$ were 0.58 (0.3-0.9) mg and 15.6 (8.1-32.1) ppb in montelukast group and 0.49 (0.2-1.1) mg and 19.4 (13.6-27.1) ppb in placebo group, respectively.
-At baseline, $FE{NO}$ measurements were available for 89 children.
-After the treatment period, the methacoline challenge test was successfully performed in a total of 77 children and $FE{NO}$ measurements undertaken in 71 children.
+At baseline, the median FRC, sG{aw} and $V'{max,FRC}$ values were within the normal range in both groups and after the treatment, there were no significant between-group differences in the changes in these parameters.
+At baseline, median (interquartile range) PD40 $V'{max,FRC}$ and F{eNO} were 0.58 (0.3-0.9) mg and 15.6 (8.1-32.1) ppb in the montelukast group and 0.49 (0.2-1.1) mg and 19.4 (13.6-27.1) ppb in the placebo group, respectively.
+At baseline, F{eNO} measurements were available for 89 children.
+After the treatment period, the methacoline challenge test was successfully performed in a total of 77 children and F{eNO} measurements undertaken in 71 children.
 There were no significant differences in changes in these parameters between the groups (table 2).

-Seven patients had to be withdrawn from the montelukast group and 6 from the placebo group during the eight week treatment period (fig. 1, table 3).
-Ten patients were withdrawn due to an exacerbation which required systemic treatment.
+Seven patients had to be withdrawn from the montelukast group and six from the placebo group during the 8-week treatment period (fig. 1 and table 3).
+10 patients were withdrawn due to an exacerbation that required systemic treatment.
 There were no statistical significant differences between the groups with respect to these exacerbations.
-Two children were hospitalized because of dyspnoea in the montelukast group and 4 children in the placebo group.
-In the two groups, 17 and 20 children, respectively needed the assistance of a physician due to their respiratory symptoms (table 3).
+Two children